 Affleck plays off every other performance in the movie with a boyish impatience, effectively turning small-talk into conversational miscarriages.
 They’re funny, terse and heated (a comedy of manners in every respect), but his inability to make even a single meaningful human connection give his prospective character arch the underpinning of a Greek tragedy.
 Lonergan doesn’t make Lee Chandler a sympathetic character, but the understated way he affirms each of Lee’s personal failures, without the slightest bit of empathy, becomes desensitizing.
 Lee has accepted his fate as a loser and is content with that.
 The opening moments in Manchester by the Sea introduces us to Lee Chandler (in a flashback) as a spirited uncle who is out fishing with his brother and nephew.
 Cut to present day and he’s a completely different person; an introverted, unhappy janitor whose every encounter occupies mostly two things, dreary blue-collar routine and meaningless chitchat.

 We see two portraits of this man, both significantly different; what it doesn’t show is how or why such a dramatic change occurs.
 Everyone in his hometown, Manchester-by-the-Sea, knows what happened to him, but they won’t talk about it.
 The real mystery here is Lee Chandler himself.
 The man, whose suffering is irrepressible, whose torment is invisible, distances himself so far from everyone that the circumstances behind his name become almost mythic: “so that’s the Lee Chandler,” says his nephew’s hockey coach, after the recluse makes a rare appearance in his hometown.
-Lee ingrains past failures and tragedies to his persona like personally inscribed scars.
-His journey forward in the film is intercut through a cacophonous series of flashbacks (outstretched like bad and happy memories on a demo reel).
+Lee ingrains past failures and tragedies to his persona like personally inscribed scars that everyone can see.
+His journey forward in the film is intercut through a cacophonous series of flashbacks (outstretched like bad and happy memories on a single spectrum of cause-and-effect).
 The flashbacks come and go without any perceivable rhythm, but they have the powerful effect of unveiling every bit of hidden grief, regret and longing the characters secretly harbor in their hearts.
 Flashbacks act like Manchester by the Sea’s patchwork—giving seemingly unassuming, innocent moments uglier (and, often time, tragic) dramatic context.